-Kitanomine has a village atmosphere, its streets lined with shops, ski companies, bars and restaurants along with hotels, pensions and western-style self-contained condominiums.
-It is also where you will find the first Furano Prince Hotel, with affordable ski-in ski-out accommodation and smaller simpler style rooms than the newer version.
+Kitanomine has a village atmosphere, its streets lined with shops, ski companies, bars, and restaurants along with hotels, pensions, and western-style self-contained condominiums.
+It is also where you will find the first Furano Prince Hotel, with affordable ski-in and ski-out accommodation and smaller simpler style rooms than the newer version.
 Buffet meals are available.

 Furano’s two ski areas, Kitanomine and Furano, span 480 acres (194 hectares), with 23 trails serviced by 11 lifts and a vertical drop of about 3000 vertical feet (950 metres).
 One ski pass accesses all.
-Furano is easily one of the steepest mountains in Hokkaido – the longest run is almost 3 miles (4.8 kilometres).
-Furano can be particularly snowy – ; rugging up here is imperative.
-One of Furano’s claims to fame is having Japan’s fastest cable car that lifts 101 skiers at 10 metres per second, a welcome addition given the size of the ski hill and the region’s often chilly climate.
+Furano is easily one of the steepest mountains in Hokkaido – the longest run is almost 3 miles (4.8 km).
+Furano can be particularly snowy so rugging up here is imperative.
+One of Furano’s claims to fame is having Japan’s fastest cable car that lifts 101 skiers at 10 meters per second, a welcome addition given the size of the ski hill and the region’s often chilly climate.

 Furano has an abundance of varied terrain for every level of skier and snowboarder, with a 40/40/20 split between beginner, intermediate and advanced.
 Children up to the age of 12 are covered in Furano’s Kids Ski Free program.